jonasbn/til/git/avoid_being_prompted_for_password.md

 $ ssh-add ~/.ssh/id_rsa
 ```

-Enter your pasphrase and you should be good to go.
+Enter your passphrase and you should be good to go.
 If you want to automate even more, check out `ssh-agent`:

 Add the following smippet to your `.bash_profile`.